Laura Ingalls Wilder: Move to Mansfield, Missouri

 In 1894, the Wilders moved to Mansfield, Missouri, and used their savings to make the down payment on an undeveloped parcel of land just outside town.
 They named the place Rocky Ridge Farm and moved into a ramshackle log cabin.
 At first, they earned income only from wagon loads of firewood they would sell in town for 50 cents.
 Financial security came slowly.
 Apple trees they planted did not bear fruit for seven years.
 Almanzo's parents visited around that time and gave them the deed to the house they had been renting in Mansfield, which was the economic boost Wilder's family needed.
 They then added to the property outside town, and eventually accrued nearly 200 acres (80.9 hectares).
 Around 1910, they sold the house in town, moved back to the farm, and completed the farmhouse with the proceeds.
 What began as about 40 acres (16.2 hectares) of thickly wooded, stone-covered hillside with a windowless log cabin became in 20 years a relatively prosperous poultry, dairy, and fruit farm, and a 10-room farmhouse.

 The Wilders had learned from cultivating wheat as their sole crop in De Smet.
 They diversified Rocky Ridge Farm with poultry, a dairy farm, and a large apple orchard.
 Wilder became active in various clubs and was an advocate for several regional farm associations.
+In 1897, she joined Mansfield Chapter #76, Order of the Eastern Star.
+In 1902, she served as the Worthy Matron of the chapter.

 She was recognized as an authority in poultry farming and rural living, which led to invitations to speak to groups around the region.